 I can’t wait to go back!

 And you?
-Which seafood restaurant did you love in Edinburgh?
+Which seafood restaurant did you enjoy in Edinburgh?